 What is United Through Reading?

 United Through Reading (UTR), the nation’s first nonprofit to promote the read-aloud experience, provides a meaningful opportunity for service members to stay connected to the children in their lives via video recordings of them reading aloud.
 These powerful emotional connections relieve the stress of separation, increase the service member and family’s morale, and also help increase literacy and a love of reading.
-We currently serve all branches of the U.S. Armed Forces including the Coast Guard.
+We currently serve all branches of the U.S. Armed Forces, including the Coast Guard, and Veterans.

 Who can participate in United Through Reading?

-This program is for ALL Service Members (Active Duty, Reservists, and National Guard) to read to ANY child in their lives who they might be separated from, for any reason, due to military service.
-Parents can read to their children; older siblings to younger brothers or sisters; and uncles and aunts to nieces or nephews.
-Service members can even read to children they are mentoring or to classrooms at schools.
+This program is for ALL Service Members (Active Duty, Reservists, and National Guard) and Veterans to read to ANY child in their lives who they might be separated from, for any reason, due to military service.
+This includes but is not limited to parents reading to their children; older siblings to younger brothers or sisters; uncles and aunts to nieces or nephews; grandparents to their grandchildren.
+They can participate at one of our Story Stations or by using our free and secure app.

 Why is it important that I read with children?